packetinspector/Tufin/USP-Generator/Readme.md

 If you want to use the API functions you'll need to upload this to the ST server due to CORS.

 TufinOS doesn't have git available so I made an install script.
-Simply execute the two lines below on the console and the script will appear inthe
+Simply execute the two lines below on the console and the script will appear on the tools page.

 Server Installation:
 ```shell